AIT-Lablink/lablink-plotter/docs/examples.rst

 * :github_blob:`source.cmd <examples/1_async/source.cmd>`: runs the data source, which will send data to the plotter
 * :github_blob:`plot.cmd <examples/1_async/plot.cmd>`: runs the plotter, which will plot incoming data to the screen (and write one of the inputs to a CSV output file)

-The order in which the scripts are started is in principle arbitrary.
+.. note:: The order in which the scripts are started is arbitrary.

 Example 2: Synchronous plotter
 ==============================